• Skip to primary navigation

 • Assess the consistency, if you prefer your soup more thin, add a splash of stock or water until it looks good to you.

 • Double check the seasoning for salt and pepper, whisking to make sure the salt is completely dissolved before adding more.
 Serve, or transfer to a container and refrigerate for up to 3 days.
-The flavor will be at it's peak if it's made the night before.
+The flavor will be at its peak if it's made the night before.

 Serving